rohan-b99/prompt-evaluator/README.md

 ## How to use

+Prepare a JSON file following the format shown in `samples/top-cities.json`.

+Local models must be in GGML format.

+If using models on the OpenAI API, make sure the environment variable `OPENAI_API_KEY` is set.

 ### CLI mode:

-Prepare a JSON file following the format shown in `samples/sample.json`.
-Models must be in GGML format.

 The command below will append each output to `output.ndjson`, use GPU acceleration if available, and stream response output to the terminal.

 `prompt-evaluator [input.json] -o output.ndjson --use-gpu --show-output`

+### UI Mode (WIP):

+`cargo run --release --features cublas -- --use-gpu ui`

 ## Developing